Universal Limitations on Quantum Key Distribution over a Network: Key distillation from states

 In general, to share the conference key, it is necessary for the honest parties to distill genuine multipartite entanglement.

 \begin{corollary} For a tensor-stable biseparable state $\rho_{\vv{A}}$ it holds $K_D(\rho_{\vv{A}})=0$. \end{corollary}

 The above Corollary of Theorem~\ref{cor:states}, is precisely due to the infimum over biseparable states.
-However already in tripartite setting there are two non equivalent families of 3-partite genuinely entangled states, that is $\Phi_M^\mathrm{GHZ}$ type and $\Phi_M^\mathrm{W}$ type states \cite{nonEquivWandGHZ,HHHH09,amico2008entanglement,HSD15}.
-Both families of states contain states which are maximally entangled; however, they can not be transformed with LOCC one into another at unit rate \cite{FL-2007,FL-2008,Hoi-Kwong2010}.
-As the perfect $\Phi_M^\mathrm{GHZ}$ state plays a role of the honest (or perfect) implementation of conference quantum key agreement protocols, the distillation of $\Phi_3^\mathrm{GHZ}$ states from $\Phi_3^\mathrm{W}$ states has been intensively studied \cite{SVW,FL-2007,KT-2010,CCL-2011}.
-In particular, recalling Ref.~\cite[Example~11]{SVW}, it is known that one can not transform a single $\Phi_3^\mathrm{W}$ state into $\Phi_3^\mathrm{GHZ}$ state even in a probabilistic manner.
-However, due to Ref.~\cite[Theorem~2]{SVW}, the calculated asymptotic rate for conversion form $\Phi_3^\mathrm{W}$ to $\Phi_3^\mathrm{GHZ}$ due to certain protocol is $\approx 0.643$ (per copy), what constitutes a lower bound for the general case.
+However already in tripartite setting there are two non equivalent families of three-partite genuinely entangled states, that is $\Phi_M^\mathrm{GHZ}$ type and $\Phi_M^\mathrm{W}$ type states \cite{nonEquivWandGHZ,bennett2000exact,HHHH09,amico2008entanglement,HSD15,spee2017entangled}.
+Both families of states contain states which are maximally entangled; however, they can not be transformed with LOCC one into another at unit rate \cite{FL-2007,FL-2008,Hoi-Kwong2010,vrana2015asymptotic,vrana2019distillation,streltsov2020rates}.
+As the perfect $\Phi_M^\mathrm{GHZ}$ state plays a role of the honest (or perfect) implementation of conference quantum key agreement protocols, the distillation of $\Phi_3^\mathrm{GHZ}$ states from $\Phi_3^\mathrm{W}$ states has been intensively studied \cite{SVW,FL-2007,KT-2010,CCL-2011,vrana2015asymptotic,vrana2019distillation}.
+In particular, recalling Example 11 of Ref. \cite{SVW}, it is known that one can not transform a single $\Phi_3^\mathrm{W}$ state into $\Phi_3^\mathrm{GHZ}$ state even in a probabilistic manner.
+However, according to \cite[Theorem~2]{SVW}, the calculated asymptotic rate for conversion form $\Phi_3^\mathrm{W}$ to $\Phi_3^\mathrm{GHZ}$ due to certain protocol is approximately $0.643$ (per copy), what constitutes a lower bound for the general case.
+Another, complementary lower bound has been provided in Ref.~\cite{vrana2019distillation}.